r0hankrishnan/yt-learn/README.md

-# pod-learn
+# yt-learn
-Create structured learning content from any podcast episode.
+Pipeline to create structured learning content from any youtube video.